rackerlabs/technical-blog/content/blog/2020/2020-10-14-why-is-my-elasticsearch-query-slow/index.md

 You can optimize your queries in a few simple steps:

-- Enable slow logging so you can Identify long running queries
+- Enable slow logging so you can identify long-running queries
-- Run identified searches through the _profiling API to look at timing of individual components
+- Run identified searches through the \_profiling API to look at the timing of individual components
 - Filter, filter, filter

 Have questions about managing Elasticsearch?
-Access to our Database administrators with deep Elasticsearch expertise is always included with every instance, even with free trials.
+We include access to our Database administrators with deep Elasticsearch expertise with every instance, even with free trials.
 Start focusing on development and let us handle the Elasticsearch management.

 Want to play around with a free trial of Elasticsearch 6 with Kibana?
 Get started and let us know if you have any questions.